rds3g/DataCleaningCourseraProject/README.md

 <h2>How does the script work?</h2>

-The submitted processing script run_analysis.R is divided with comments into two main parts.
+The submitted processing script run_analysis.R is divided, with comments,  into two main parts.

  Part I focuses on processing the variable names used in the final tidy data sets.
 The variable names from the original dataset are loaded from "features.txt".
 An immediate conversion with `dplyr:tbl_df()` facilitates many of the operations made easy with the dplyr package.
 A variable in the table "featuresNames_tbl" called "Keep" is a logical vector where I maintain a list of variables to be included in the final dataset.

- Keep is set to TRUE for original names matching "-mean()" or "-std()".
+ "Keep" is set to TRUE for original names matching "-mean()" or "-std()".

-In utilizing the subject material, regular expression functions are used to improve the clarity and readability of the variable names.
+In utilizing the subject material, regular expression functions (`grep(), sub()`) are used to transform and improve the clarity and readability of the variable names.

+The enhanced variable names are stored in the table as "enhancedDescriptors".

  In Part II of run_analysis.R, the processing reads in the test and training data from X\_test.txt and X\_train.txt, respectively.
 The "X" data frames are subsetted down by the "keep" variable described above.
 A renaming operation replaces the variable names V1, V2, ...etc with the new enhanced names created in Part I.

- The Y data is read in next.
-The two data files include a code 1-6 for the activity.
+ The Y data, or activity data, is read in next.
+The two data files, one each for training and test data, include a code ranging from 1 to 6 to encode the activity for each observation.
 I don't make an immediate change to readable activity names.
-Instead, I made the "Y" vector a factor with levels encapsulating readable names for the activities.
+Instead, I converted the "Y" vector to type factor with levels encoding readable names for the activities.
+ Further discussion of how I met this requirement (3) is provided below.

  The subject data containing the ID of the test subject for each observation is read in.

- Several joining operations are made to create the intermediate data set.
+ Several joining operations are made to create  intermediate data tables.
- The cbind function is used to column-wise join the subjectID, the activity, and the feature statistics.
-First, the TestData table is made followed by creation of the TrainData table.
+ The cbind function is used to column-wise join the subjectID,  activity, and the feature statistics (stored in the *X* table).
+First, the "TestData" table is synthesized followed by "TrainData" table.

- These tables, TestData and TrainData, are then combined to a final table "GalaxyPhoneWearableData" with the rbind function.
+ These tables, "TestData" and "TrainData", are then combined to a final table "GalaxyPhoneWearableData" with the `rbind()` function.

- Three different tables are then created by applying the desired groupings (by activity and subjectID, by activity only, and by subjectID only).
+ Three different tables are then created by applying the desired groupings (by "activity" and "subjectID", by "activity" only, and by "subjectID"  only).

- I convert the "activity" and "subjectID" variables from factors to character types to facilitate clean joining with the dplyr:union function.
+ I convert the "activity" and "subjectID" variables from factors to character types to facilitate clean joining with the `dplyr:union()` function.

  The final join operation gives the desired final table ("outputTable") which is saved as directed with `write.table()`.